JacobBonner/JenkinsTutorial/README.md

 As your Jenkins environment grows and the number of potential agents increases, you may want to start targeting builds to toward specific nodes.
 For example, perhaps you have a machine that can only run docker instances, or a machine that can only run certain applications that require specific resources, like GPU or CPU.
 It is important to have the ability to select where these processes run, which can be done through labels.
 Recall that a label is a user-defined text for grouping Agents, typically by similar functionality or capability.

 1. To give a Node a label, from the Jenkins Dashboard click 'Manage Jenkins', then under the 'System Configuration' section click 'Manage Nodes and Clouds'.
-2. In this case we will give a label to the node 'worker', so click on that node.
+2. In this case you will give a label to the node 'worker', so click on that node.
 Then hit 'Configure' in the menu.
 3. Scroll down to 'Labels' and enter the label `docker`, to signify that this node can run Docker.
 Then hit 'Save'.
-4. Now that we have the worker node labeled, we need to specify a label in the `agent` block of a Pipeline.
+4. Now that you have the worker node labeled, you need to specify a label in the `agent` block of a Pipeline.
 From the Dashboard hit 'New Item'.
 Give it the name `using-agent-labels` and select 'Pipeline'.
 5. On the configuration page, go down to the 'Pipeline' section and copy the contents of the file `JenkinsTutorial\pipelines\Pipeline_Part6_use-agent-labels.Jenkinsfile` into the 'Pipeline script'.
-If you look at the `agent` block of the code you can see we are specifying the label `docker`.
+If you look at the `agent` block of the code you can see you are specifying the label `docker`.
 Then hit 'Save'.
 6. On the Pipeline's 'Status' page hit 'Build Now', and then when the build appears under 'Build History' click on it and go to 'Console Output'.
-You should see a line 'Running on `worker` ...' because of the label we applied, and then a simple stage that gets the version of Docker installed on the Node.
+You should see a line 'Running on `worker` ...' because of the label you applied, and then a simple stage that gets the version of Docker installed on the Node.
 7. Now return to the Jenkins Dashboard.
 You should see the new Pipeline `using-agent-labels` listed under 'All' with the other seven projects.

-Given that we only have the Controller and one additional Node (worker), the use of labels is not very noticeable.
-However, if we had many more nodes, then using labels would be a useful way to connect a specific Project or Pipeline with a specific set of target machines that can run the agent that supports our environment.
+Given that you only have the Controller and one additional Node (worker), the use of labels is not very noticeable.
+However, if you had many more nodes, then using labels would be a useful way to connect a specific Project or Pipeline with a specific set of target machines that can run the agent that supports our environment.

 ___